emqx/emqx-docs/en_US/dashboard/introduction.md

 In addition to debugging through online MQTT over WebSocket client connections and publishing subscriptions, we also support diagnosing and finding issues using things like slow subscriptions and online logs tracing and alarms.

-## Running
+## Launch Dashboard

 EMQX Dashboard is a web application that listens to port `18083` by default.
-After installing EMQX successfully, you can access and use EMQX Dashboard by opening <http://localhost:18083/> (replace localhost with the actual IP address if deployed on a non-local machine) through your browser.
+After installing EMQX successfully, you can access and use the EMQX Dashboard by opening <http://localhost:18083/> (replace localhost with the actual IP address if deployed on a non-local machine) through your browser.

 ::: tip
 EMQX can still be used normally without Dashboard enabled, Dashboard just provides the option for users to use it visually.